What are all the Cable Machine Attachments? 25 Different Attachments Explained!

 ROW ATTACHMENTS

 Again, the name clarifies the main purpose of these attachments – but don’t limit their uses to just seated or standing rows.
 You can also use them for tricep pushdowns, lat pulldowns, and other arm, shoulder, and back movements.
+Slide your cable where you need it (and maybe use some handy rack height magnets for simplicity) and get to work.

 Triangle row cable attachment

-A Triangle Row is perhaps the most common row attachment in the gym.
+Triangle Row is perhaps the most common row attachment in the gym.
 It features two knurled handles that cause your palms to face each other in a neutral grip.
 The handles have an ergonomic taper shape, which some lifters prefer.

 Pro Series triangle row cable attachment